Materials & Mala Beads

 6) If your mala has a tassel, wash it gently using a very mild detergent, not to soapy, rinse well, place flat and gently pat dry, or leave it outside to dry ( flat surface) once dry fluff your tassel back into place.

-7) Water: do not swim or submerge your mala in water, as the wooden beads, gemstones and any other beads are not meant to be placed in water, apart from giving them a gentle clean with the apropriate cleaning products ( see gemstone, mala and sterling silver guides for more info)
+7) Water: do not swim or submerge your mala in water, as the wooden beads, gemstones and any other beads are not meant to be placed in water, apart from giving them a gentle clean with the appropriate cleaning products ( see gemstone, mala and sterling silver guides for more info)

-8) Perfume and other chemicals: please keep your mala and any other jewellery away from harsh chemicals such as detergents, perfumes, deodrant sprays, hairsprays etc, I alsways advise using these first, and putting your jewellery and mala beads on last of all to avoid contanimation, so that your jewellery, gemstones and mala beads can be kept, clean, dry, free from dust etc ( see precious metals, gemstones and mala beads guides for more info)
+8) Perfume and other chemicals: please keep your mala and any other jewellery away from harsh chemicals such as detergents, perfumes, deodorant sprays, hairsprays etc, I always advise using these first, and putting your jewellery and mala beads on last of all to avoid contanimation, so that your jewellery, gemstones and mala beads can be kept, clean, dry, free from dust etc ( see precious metals, gemstones and mala beads guides for more info)

 9) Cleanse your mala (or any gemstone jewellery) to get rid of any negative, or unwanted energy built up within your piece of jewellery, or your mala.